tigera-solutions/cc-eks-compliance-workshop/2. Policies/readme.md

 kubectl label pod multitool mylabel=true
 ```

-We can then see the result label using:
+We can then see the resulting label using:

 ```bash
 kubectl get pod multitool --show-labels